FMFapp/fmf-backend/README.md

 A step by step series of examples that tell you how to get a development env running

-First, you sould download the source code from github.
+First, you should download the source code from github.
 ```
 git clone https://github.com/FMFapp/fmf-backend.git
 ```